vstinner/vstinner.github.io/draft/pyconfig-dev-mode.rst

 Marc-Andre Lemburg `didn't buy the idea
 <https://mail.python.org/pipermail/python-ideas/2016-March/039325.html>`_:

-    I'm not sure whether this would make things easier for the majority of developers, e.g. someone not writing C extensions would likely not be interested in debugging memory allocations or segfaults, someone spending more time on numerics wouldn't bother with bytes warnings, etc.
+    **I'm not sure whether this would make things easier for the majority of developers**, e.g. someone not writing C extensions would likely not be interested in debugging memory allocations or segfaults, someone spending more time on numerics wouldn't bother with bytes warnings, etc.